marygraceblair/PokeSource/README.md

 tables for better maintainability
 - Add support for different Pokemon stats/moves/etc depending on the Generation and/or Version Group, to keep track of the changes through all generations.
 Currently is not possible to know that.
-- Simple web app to visualize the data

 ## API usage
 The project comes with a builtin RESTFul API that communicates directly with the database.